Workshops

 Reflex Plasticity Meetings

-Operant conditioning of spinal cord reflexes was first demonstrated by NCAN more than 35 years ago as a basic science model and is now providing a valuable new approach to rehabilitation after spinal cord injury or in other disorders.
+Operant conditioning of spinal cord reflexes was first demonstrated by NCAN more than 40 years ago as a basic science model and is now providing a valuable new approach to rehabilitation after spinal cord injury or in other disorders.
+This work has expanded into additional kinds of operant conditioning and into other methods of targeting beneficial plasticity.
 It is a principal focus of NCAN’s research.
-Since 2008, we have organized a meeting of basic and clinical research groups that are working in this area or are interested in beginning such work.
+Since 2008, we have organized a biennial meeting of basic and clinical research groups that are working in this area or are interested in beginning such work.
 The meeting features brief talks by those engaged in related basic or clinical research, formal discussions of key concepts and methods, and much associated formal and informal interaction.
-The meeting is now hosted jointly by NCAN and the National Center of Neuromodulation for Rehabilitation of the Medical University of South Carolina and is held biennially in conjunction with the annual meeting of the Society for Neuroscience.
+The most recent meeting was hosted jointly by NCAN and Shirley Ryan AbilityLab and was preceded by a day-long workshop on targeted plasticity methods.
+These events preceded the 2024 annual meeting of the Society for Neuroscience.
+The symposium drew 150 participants.

 Electrocorticography (ECoG) Workshops